mohammedaeraf/excel-training/assignments/advanced-excel/a01-countif.md

 #### 🎯 **Objective:**

-Use the `COUNTIFS` function to determine **how many stores in a specific region had sales greater than ₹1,00,000 in March**.
+Use the `COUNTIFS` function to determine sales of specific regions in specific months.

 ---